 - a.
 Local Public Education Program - i.
-Minimum Standard The Local Public Education Program shall incorporate all SBRs that contain an educational message (listed below) into one cohesive package.
-The Local Public Education Program shall describe how the Highway Agency will distribute educational information to appropriate users and employees of the Highway Agency and specifics on how educational activities will be conducted to satisfy this minimum standard.
-The following SBR topics shall be included in the Local Public Education Program: Pet Waste Control, Litter Control, Improper Waste Disposal Control and Wildlife Feeding Control.
+Minimum Standard -The Local Public Education Program shall describe how the Highway Agency will distribute educational information to appropriate users and employees of the Highway Agency to satisfy this minimum standard.
+The following SBR topics shall be included in the Local Public Education

+Program: Storm Drain Labeling, Pet Waste Control, Improper Waste Disposal Control and Wildlife Feeding Control.

-- To satisfy the requirement to distribute educational material, Highway Agencies shall distribute information sheets in any form (e.g., calendars, brochures, signs, sheets, booklets) by locating these information sheets at rest areas, service areas and along appropriate areas with substantial pedestrian traffic along the Highway Agency's small MS4. - ii.
+To satisfy the requirement to distribute educational material, Highway Agencies shall provide information material in any form (e.g., calendars, brochures, signs, sheets, booklets) by locating this material at rest areas and service areas located along the Highway Agency's small MS4.

+- ii.
 Measurable Goal Highway Agencies shall certify annually that they have met the Local Public Education Program minimum standard. - iii.
 Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall comply with the Local Public Education Program minimum standard.

 b.
-Storm Drain Labeling
+Storm Drain Inlet Labeling

 - i.
-Minimum Standard Highway Agencies shall establish a storm drain labeling program and label all storm drains located at rest areas, service areas, maintenance facilities, and areas with substantial pedestrian traffic within the Highway Agency's small MS4.
-The program shall determine the number of those storm drains, establish a schedule for the labeling that conforms with the implementation schedule below, develop a long term maintenance plan, and when possible, coordinate efforts with watershed groups, volunteer organizations, and Highway Agency users, as appropriate. - ii.
-Measurable Goal Highway Agencies shall certify annually that a storm sewer labeling program has been developed and shall identify the number of storm sewers labeled within the year and the percentage of all storm sewers labeled within the Highway Agency's small MS4. - iii.
-Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall develop a storm drain labeling program.
-Beginning 12 months from the effective date of permit authorization, Highway Agencies shall begin labeling storm drains.
-A minimum of 25% of the storm drains shall be labeled within 24 months from the effective date of permit authorization; a minimum of 50% of the storm drains shall be labeled within 36 months from the effective date of permit authorization; a minimum of 75% of the storm drains shall be labeled within 48 months from the effective date of permit authorization; all storm drains shall be labeled on or before 60 months from effective date of permit authorization.
+Minimum Standard Highway Agencies shall establish a storm drain inlet labeling program and label all storm drain inlets located at rest areas, service areas, maintenance facilities, and storm drain inlets along streets with sidewalks within the Highway Agency's small MS4.
+The program shall establish a schedule for labeling, develop a long term maintenance plan, and when possible, coordinate efforts with watershed groups and volunteer organizations. - ii.
+Measurable Goal Highway Agencies shall certify annually that a storm drain inlet labeling program has been developed or is being implemented, and shall identify the number of storm drain inlets labeled within the year. - iii.
+Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall develop a labeling program for the storm drain inlets identified in the minimum standard.
+Highway Agencies must either: - Label a minimum of 50% of the storm drain inlets within 36 months from the EDPA; and label all remaining storm drain inlets on or before 60 months from EDPA; or - Divide the Highway Agency's small MS4 into two sectors for the purposes of storm drain inlet labeling and include a map of the two sectors in the SPPP.
+Label the storm drain inlets in one sector within 36 months from the EDPA; and label all remaining storm drain inlets on or before 60 months from EDPA.